PeterCamilleri/CX16/docs/vm_layouts.md

 Regions:

-1. __'\*'__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.
+1. __'\*'__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the system.
 2. **VM Interpreter** - The W65C02S code that interprets VM code.
 3. **VM Code** - The VM code to be interpreted.
 AKA the application code.
 4. **Static Data** - Global and static data of the interpreter and the